Alejogb1/job-board/blog-data/how-can-i-pause-further-execution-until-a-current-function-completes.md

 id: "how-can-i-pause-further-execution-until-a-current-function-completes"
 ---

-Okay, let's tackle this.
-It's a common situation, running into scenarios where asynchronous operations need to conclude before the rest of your code can proceed.
+,  It's a common situation, running into scenarios where asynchronous operations need to conclude before the rest of your code can proceed.
 I've seen it countless times, from early days working on event-driven architectures to more recent ventures with microservices.
 The core issue, of course, is managing the flow of control when you're dealing with non-blocking operations.
 Now, the direct answer, pausing execution, isn't always the *best* approach, but there are indeed ways to achieve it and, frankly, sometimes it's precisely what the situation calls for.

 The primary technique revolves around making use of features designed to handle asynchrony, turning the asynchronous into something that the main execution can effectively ‘wait’ for.
 This often involves mechanisms that explicitly signal when an asynchronous task has finished.